 Flu Clinics are now available so if you are eligible please contact the Surgery to book an appointment.
 For dates and times select Flu Clinics 2020 on the right.

-Please note that if you are in the 50 to 64 age group who do not normally qualify for a Flu Vaccination you will not be offered a vaccination until November/December at which time the NHS will detail what their plans are.
+Please note that if you are in the 50 to 64 age group who do not normally qualify for a Flu Vaccination we are running a clinic on Sat 12 Dec.
+Please contact the Surgery and make an appointment.

 Welcome to our website where we hope you will find enhanced convenience added to first class healthcare.
 Find out when we are open and how to see a member of the team.
 We’ve made life a little easier with practice updates, news on the latest health issues and even access to repeat medication all at your fingertips.

 During Covid-19 we ask that patients do not come to the surgery unless invited to do so by the practice.
 We are trying to protect vulnerable patients, and practice staff.
 We have also reduced some of our services so that we can focus on managing patients with Covid-19.
 We are still able to assess and advise patients remotely about any concerns that they have which are not Covid-19 related.
 You can contact the surgery to get advice and assessment by telephone.
 If a clinician thinks that you need to be seen they can arrange for an appropriate face to face appointment or perform a video consultation

 Anyone given a face to face appointment must wear a face mask or scarf over their nose and mouth whilst in the building and not entre the building until 5 minutes before their appointment time..

 The NHS in Lincoln and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
 The NHS has put in place measures to protect patients, our community and NHS staff while ensuring as many services as possible are available to the public.

 If you have symptoms associated with coronavirus including a new continuous cough OR a high temperature OR loss of smell or taste, you are advised to stay at home for 7 days.